agl49/techsGivingArchive/README.md

 ### Locally

-To launch the site locally, you'll need to install the following jekyll by following the instructions on [this](https://jekyllrb.com/docs/step-by-step/01-setup/) site.
+To launch the site locally, you'll need to install jekyll by following the instructions on [this](https://jekyllrb.com/docs/step-by-step/01-setup/) site.